webofthings/wot-book/README.md

 # Building the Web of Things - Code
 This repository contains all the Node.js and JavaScript code examples from the [Building the Web of Things](http://book.webofthings.io) book.

-# Node Version compatibility
+# Node version compatibility
-This code is meant to work with Node 4.x and will not work on newer Node version.
+This code is meant to work with *Node 4.x* and will not work on newer Node version.
 You can find the 4.x releases on https://nodejs.org/en/download/releases/.
 We are working on a version that will support newer Node but it isn't quite ready yet.

 # Downloading the code examples